jamerk/Captive-Portal-Email/README.md

 This is a PHP and JavaScript based captive portal that requires only a valid email address for login<br><br>
 Each email submitted is marked with date/time, the client's MAC address, and stored with an incremental numeric value.
 <br><br>
 There are two versions here.
-One is meant for Ruckus Wireless' Hotspot service (Tested with both Unleashed and ZoneDirector controllers) and one is meant for Ubiquiti Unifi controllers (Currently a work in progress).
+One is meant for Ruckus Wireless' Hotspot service (Tested with both Unleashed and ZoneDirector controllers) and one is meant for Ubiquiti Unifi controllers (Tested with Unifi Controller 5.10.25).

 ## Credits
 - Alex Ortmanns, https://forums.ruckuswireless.com/ruckuswireless/topics/best_practice_for_a_captive_portal_without_a_password <br>